robertbodley/returner2/README.md

 students.

 ## The goal of this project is to create an improved recognition module for the returner, with the following additional features:
-- automatic page orientation detection;
+- automatic page orientation detection, using QR code;
-- automatic detection of front pages and nonfront pages;
+- automatic detection of front pages and nonfront pages, using QR code;
 - robustness for different scanners;
-- robustness for image sizes and dots-per-inch.
+- robustness for various image sizes and dots-per-inch configurations.